COG-UK/UK-lineage-dynamics-analysis/data/phylogenetic/README.md

 - [B.1.X.tree](B.1.X.tree)
 - [B.1.1.tree](B.1.1.tree)

 Maximum-likelihood phylogenies generated for the 5 subsets of the sequence data constructed in FastTree (with branches shorter than 5e-6 substitutions per site collapsed).
+See Materials and Methods for details.